 By upgrading to Commercial LED lighting, Cooks Corner was able to help the environment as well.

-The three businesses mentioned above took a look at their existing conditions and realized that they could find better, more sustainable alternatives.
-They understood that reducing their carbon footprint by upgrading their lights would also reduce their out of pocket energy costs.
+These three businesses took a look at their existing conditions and realized that they could find better, more sustainable alternatives.
+They understood that reducing their carbon footprint by upgrading their lights would also reduce their out-of-pocket energy costs.

 As awareness around environmental issues increases, it is more important than ever to incorporate a mission of sustainability.
 Not only will this help the environment, but it will also let consumers know that your business is eco-friendly.
 Corporations have proven that sustainability initiatives lead to an improved brand image, happier shareholders, increased productivity, and countless other benefits.